-Regardless of the circumstances, a Florida prenuptial agreement can be beneficial to a couple.
+Regardless of the circumstances, a Florida prenuptial agreement can benefit a couple.
 Premarital agreements, commonly known as prenups, are essentially a contract the couple signs before the marriage.
 The contract determines the distribution of assets, debts, alimony, and other issues in the event of a divorce.
 A prenuptial agreement can allow you to modify specific provisions of Florida divorce law to fit your particular circumstances better.
 A well-executed Florida prenuptial agreement will allow you to set forth the terms of the divorce.
 Rather than a judge dictating the distribution of your assets and the amount of spousal support awarded.

 Florida Equitable Distribution in a Divorce